 Easy, simple curry for your rice, roti, or naan is here and it couldn’t be more flavorful.
 The classical Indian spices with coconut cream make this curry extremely rich in taste and texture.

-The ingredients, as always, are super simple and you shouldn’t have a hard time stocking them.
+The ingredients, as always, are super simple.

 Instead of sauteeing the broccoli and potatoes, I first steamed them (in a microwave) until soft.
 This reduces the need for extra cooking oil and additional stirring.

 You can expect all sorts of spicy Indian flavors from this dish.
 The broccoli is soft (but still crunchy).
 If you’re trying to cut the carbs, feel free to omit the potatoes.
-It won’t affect the flavors whatsoever.

 Let’s do this! 🙂